makersacademy/frontend-api-challenge/ReadMe.md

 ![Homepage](https://i.imgur.com/yan7jML.png)

-2. Once logged in, a user has a unique 'session id' which allows them to access posting peeps and liking existing peeps.
+2. Once logged in, a user has a unique 'session id' which allows them to access various features, including:
+- Posting a peep
+- Deleting an existing peep that they have written
+- Liking other peeps

 ![Homepage when logged in](https://i.imgur.com/F4etZeQ.png)